GDP-Master/Design-Process-Modifying-Tic-Tac-Toe/docs/instructions.md

 Don't stress over this, but don't just go with your first idea.
 New ideas will come to you unexpectedly, when they come, write them down.

+### Do Some Quick Tests

+Pick a new mechanic that seems promising and add it to the game, then test it out with your partner:
+* Can you describe how it works (write a rule)?
+* Does it seem to work?
+* Does it seem like an improvement?

+Iterate if the test reveals problems with your mechanic.

 ### Make a Prototype

-Pick a new mechanic that seems promising and add it to the game.
-Try it with your partner to see if it works and seems like a viable change.

-### Playtest

-Before "getting serious" about testing, make some notes about what should be different about the game.
-For example:
-- The person who goes first doesn't control the game.
-- The game lasts longer.
-- Equally matched players don't always draw.
-- Etc.

-Then, try out the game with "naive" players.
-How does it work?
-What needs to be changed or tuned?

-### Iterate

-Decide what to change and repeat.

-### Finally

-Using the
+Once you have a new version of Tic-Tac-Toe, use the [sample instructions][] as a model, and write up the instructions for the game.
+We will use these when we playtest. **Be sure that your instructions include: the names of the designers, the block of your class, and the title of your game.**

 <!-- Don't edit links here, change them in _data/assignment.yml instead, -->